Mushymato/GrassVariety/docs/author-guide.md

       // If this is true, exclude this variety from the standard pool
       // This grass will only appear via the game location/location context mushymato.GrassVariety_AllowedVarietyPrefix custom field, or via a custom grass starter
       "ByLocationAllowanceOnly": false,
+      // Number of days this grass will remain at a particular variaty before it is allowed to reroll to another variety
+      // Special values:
+      // -1 remains forever
+      // 0 does not persist not even on the same day "PersistDays": 1,
       // The sub variants of this variety, if not specified the default is 0,1,2
       // This can also be written as "{{Range:0,3}}" or [0, 1, 2, 3]
       "SubVariants": "0,1,2,3",